Virtual Consultations504-447-6000

 Strategies for Long-Term Care Coverage

-There are basically two ways to categorize funding for long-term care: private financing and public financing.
-Private financing can be found in two forms: (1) a self-pay plan where the person needing care pays for all costs of care from their available resources; and (2) partnering with an insurance company (a long-term care insurance policy) to insure part or all the cost of care.
+Nursing home care can be expensive.
+There are basically two ways to pay for long-term care: private financing and public financing.
+Private financing may consist of a self-pay plan in which the person who needs care will pay for all costs using the financial resources available to them, or a person may partner with an insurance company through a long-term care insurance policy that will cover part or all the costs of care.

-When the self-pay route is insufficient or the person needing care runs out of insurance, public financing in the form of Medicaid long-term care benefits serves as the contingency plan.
-In other cases, people may seek to bypass the self-pay options and utilize Medicaid and other government benefits as their primary plan to pay for care costs.
+Private financing may not be sufficient to address the costs of nursing home care.
+If a person does not have the financial resources they need, or when they no longer have insurance coverage, public financing in the form of Medicaid long-term care benefits may serve as a contingency plan.
+In other cases, people may take steps to bypass the self-pay options and utilize Medicaid and other government benefits as their primary method of paying for the costs of nursing home care.

 Medicaid is often thought of as a government program that provides health insurance coverage for people with lower incomes.
-What fewer people realize is that Medicaid also offers assistance with paying for long-term care in nursing homes.
+However, Medicaid also offers assistance with paying for long-term care in nursing homes.
 This is an entirely separate area of Medicaid coverage, and it is not related to poverty.
 In reality, most people who receive care in nursing homes will utilize the Medicaid program at some point, unless they have extensive financial resources or unlimited insurance coverage.

-When using the assets you own to pay for care in a nursing home, qualifying for assistanct through Medicaid will require you to spend a certain amount of your resources.
-The amount you may be required to spend can differ wildly depending on types of assets you own and whether you are married.
-To ensure that you can use your resources effectively, Medicaid planning can play an important role in addressing your needs.
-As a Certified Medicaid Planner, Gary Brown can help you determine the ideal strategies for preserving your while also ensuring that you will be able to qualify for benefits through Medicaid as quickly as possible.
+Qualifying for assistance through Medicaid will require you to spend a certain amount of your resources.
+The amount you may be required to spend can differ wildly depending on the types of assets you own and whether you are married.
+To ensure that you will be able to use your resources effectively, Medicaid planning can play an important role in addressing your needs.
+As a Certified Medicaid Planner, Gary Brown can help you determine the ideal strategies for preserving your assets while also ensuring that you will be able to qualify for benefits through Medicaid as quickly as possible.

 Contact Our Louisiana Certified Medicaid Planner